Home Page Gardening Lubbock Beagles Contact Us

 Cover the newly planted seeds with plastic wrap - to trap humidity.
 Remove the cover when the seedlings emerge.

-Vegetable and flower seeds should be planted indoors about six weeks before the final frost date in the spring.
+Vegetable and Flower seeds should be planted indoors about six weeks before the final frost date in the spring.
 Give your babies about 15 hours of light per day - use a grow light or any fluorescent light.

 • Keep the plants moist.
 The soil should be moist, not soaked.